jnwillits/stock-tradingbot/README.md

    with file paths when using the scheduler.
 I solved this by running botbatch.bat instead of bot.exe from the scheduler.
 Before running the executable, the working directory is changed to the folder where the program data files reside.
 My file "botbatch.bat" is included with the files, but you will need to revise the path command.
+If you leave your computer in sleep mode, be sure to set the scheduler to wake the computer to run the task.

 ## Requirements